Anatomy of a website: website footers

 IKEA’s US website has an interesting double barrelled footer that is also large and complex — a ‘fat footer’ as it’s often called — and its structure changes as you travel deeper into the IA.
 The below image taken from the IKEA US home page shows two clear blocks of text separated by a blue horizontal line.
 Above the line we have the heading of ‘All Departments’ with four columns showing product categories and below the line there are seven clear groups of content links covering a broad range of topics including customer service information, links that appear in the top navigation menu and careers.
 At the very bottom of the footer there are social media links and the copyright information for the website.

-As expected, IKEA’s overall website IA is quite large — we actually conducted a website review on IKEA last year if you’re curious! — and as a website visitor clicks deeper into the IA, the footer starts to change.
+As expected, IKEA’s overall website IA is quite large — and as a website visitor clicks deeper into the IA, the footer starts to change.
 On the product category landing pages, the footer is mostly the same but with a new addition of some handy breadcrumbs to aid navigation (see below image).

 When a website visitor travels all the way down to the individual product page level, the footer changes again.
 In the below image found on the product page for a bath mat, while the blue line and everything below it is still there, the ‘All Departments’ section of the footer has been removed and replaced with non-clickable text on the left hand side that reads as ‘More Bath mats’ and a link on the right hand side that says ‘Go to Bath mats’.
 Clicking on that link takes the website visitor back to the page above.